 The cracks in the German strategy were showing up even during the initial offensive.
 The first Battle of Rostov proved that blitzkrieg couldn't deal with Russian weather and Russian counterattacks.
 Whether any significant portion of the Soviet army was aware of this is a different issue, however — it almost certainly seemed very hopeless at the time.
 Really, the war seemed quite hopeless to everybody right up until the end, prompting the first and only offensive use of nuclear weapons to ensure a definitive end.

 Japan at the end of WWII.
-By the end, they were litterally fighting the whole world.
-Germany had surrendered and Italy, along with others of Japan's allies, had pulled a Heel-Face Turn, leaving Japan to fight on alone against The Allies and the USSR.
-This was the phase of the war that added the world 'Kamikaze' to the english language.
+By the end, they were literally fighting the whole world.
+Germany had surrendered and Italy, along with others of Japan's allies, had pulled a Heel-Face Turn, leaving Japan to fight on alone against The Allies.
+This was the phase of the war that added the world 'Kamikaze' to the English language.
 Even after Hiroshima and Nagasaki, several generals had an audience with the Emperor wherein they demanded the right to fight on.

 It goes beyond that.
 Japan, with less than 3% of pre-war world GDP, was fighting two nation-states (Britain, the USSR) that accounted for 10% of world GDP each and one (the USA) that accounted for nearly half.
 The starvation of several (tens of) millions of the country's citizens was only very narrowly averted in the months following surrender by the importation of massive food stocks from the outside world.

 Tragically, this will to fight on in a hopeless situation caused the unnecessary deaths of hundreds of thousands of people.
 By all accounts, the Japanese had exactly no chance whatsoever of winning the war, or averting anything other than total defeat, but their bitter intention of continuing the war regardless caused thousands of people to die in battles that didn't have to happen, and further caused thousands more to die in the atomic bombings.